Posted in Past Guests

-Tope Folarin is a Nigerian-American writer based in Washington, DC.
+Tope Folarin is a Nigerian-American writer based in Washington, D.C.
 He won the Caine Prize for African Writing in 2013 and was shortlisted once again in 2016.
 He was also recently named to the Africa39 list of the most promising African writers under 40.
-He serves as Vice President of Content and Storytelling at the Local Initiatives Support Corporation, and as Chair of the Board of Trustees of the Institute for Policy Studies.
-He was educated at Morehouse College and the University of Oxford, where he earned two Masters degrees as a Rhodes Scholar.
-His debut novel, A Particular Kind of Black Man, will be published by Simon & Schuster in August 2019.
+Folarin was educated at Morehouse College and the University of Oxford, where he earned two Masters degrees as a Rhodes Scholar.
+He is the author of A Particular Kind of Black Man (Simon & Schuster, 2019), and is currently the Lannan Creative Writing Visiting Lecturer at Georgetown University and Director of the Institute for Policy Studies.

 Our heads move simultaneously, and we smile at the tall, svelte man who strides purposefully down the aisle to the pulpit.
 Once there, he raises both of his hands then lowers them slightly.
 He raises his chin and says let us pray.
 “Dear Father, we come to you today, on the occasion of this revival, and we ask that you bless us abundantly, we who have made it to America, because we know we are here for a reason.
 We ask for your blessings because we are not here alone.
 Each of us represents dozens, sometimes hundreds of people back home.
 So many lives depend on us Lord, and the burden on our shoulders is great.
 Jesus, bless this service, and bless us.
 We ask that we will not be the same people at the end of the service as we were at the beginning.
 All this we ask of you, our dear savior, Amen.”